zjn0505/xkcd-serverless/docs/README.md

 - Update frequency forecast: never, now updates in last 4 years.
 - Crawling frequence: daily, make sure the cost is just the smallest CPU time.
 Check https://xkcde.dapete.net/rss.php for any new updates.
 - Tricks: there is no way to get all the ids.
 Have to iterate page by page.
-- total ids right now: unknown, about 350
+- total ids right now: 193
 - Latest id diff compared to the official site: 1993, 3155-1162